 6. Implement Logical and Useful Internal Linking

 An internal link is a link on a page of your website that links to somewhere else on your website.
 Links in the navigation are internal links.
 Links within your content that point to another page on your site are also internal links.
+Using internal links well is one of the user experience tips that can help improve your website.

 By adding internal links purposefully and strategically, you can help users navigate your site better, dig deeper to find more information that they are interested in, and also provide a better user experience.
 On top of that, internal linking that is logical and useful also helps search engines better understand how pages of your website relate to each other.